 \subsection{A two-dimensional nonreversible diffusion with affine multiplicative noise}

 We next test the full data-driven pipeline on a two-dimensional nonequilibrium diffusion.
 In contrast with the CIR benchmark of Section~\ref{subsec:cir_benchmark}, the stationary score, conditional score, and lagged correlation derivatives cannot be obtained analytically.
 They are all estimated from trajectory data, and the mobility is learned only through the correlation constraints derived in Section~\ref{subsec:mobility_from_correlation_constraints}.
-The purpose of this example is therefore to assess whether the proposed inverse formulation can recover a nontrivial state-dependent mobility correction from finite-lag statistics, and whether the resulting reduced Langevin model improves dynamical observables without degrading the invariant density with respect to the constant mobility closure baseline.
+The purpose of this example is therefore to assess whether the proposed inverse formulation can recover a nontrivial state-dependent mobility correction from finite-lag statistics, and whether the resulting reduced Langevin model improves dynamical observables without degrading the invariant density relative to the constant-mobility closure baseline.